 Go ductless and find your comfort zone

-Make the move to a ductless heat pump and earn up to $1,250 cash back on your purchase.
-It’s a simple upgrade that’s fare more efficient than baseboard and wall heaters.
+Make the move to a ductless heat pump and earn up to $1,400 cash back on your purchase.
+It’s a simple upgrade that’s far more efficient than baseboard and wall heaters.
 Enjoy savings of up to 50 percent on your heating and cooling costs, and with no invasive ductwork, installation is easy and affordable.
-Four or more attached units is considered multifamily.
+Buildings with four (4) or more units are considered multifamily.

 |Equipment Purchases and Services||Customer Incentive|